MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-support-offline-security-intelligence-update.md

 - The status of the update can be seen on the mdatp CLI.

 ![fig 1](./offline-update-diag-1.png)
-Fig. 1: How securiy intelligence updates are downloaded on the Mirror Server
+Fig. 1: Process flow diagram on the Mirror Server for downloading the security intelligence updates

 ![fig 2](./offline-update-diag-2.png)
-Fig. 2: How offline security intelligence update works on the Linux endpoint
+Fig. 2: Process flow diagram on the Linux endpoint for security intelligence updates

 ## Prerequisites

-- MDE version "101.24022.0001" or higher needs to be installed on the Linux endpoints.
+- MDE version "101.24022.0001" or higher in InsiderSlow ring needs to be installed on the Linux endpoints.
+  > [!NOTE]
+  > This version of MDE Linux will be rolled out to Production ring in the next couple of weeks.
 - The Linux endpoints need to have connectivity to the Mirror Server.
 - The Mirror Server can be either an HTTP/ HTTPS server or a network share server.
 For example, an NFS Server.
 - The Mirror Server needs to have access to the following URLs: